Calm-Project/CalmCoin/doc/README_windows.txt

 -----
-After completing windows setup then run windows command line (cmd) cd daemon magid
+After completing windows setup then run windows command line (cmd) cd daemon calmd
-You would need to create a configuration file magi.conf in the default wallet directory.
-Grant access to magid.exe in anti-virus and firewall applications if necessary.
+You would need to create a configuration file calm.conf in the default wallet directory.
+Grant access to calmd.exe in anti-virus and firewall applications if necessary.

 The software automatically finds other nodes to connect to.
 You can